-Jupyter notebooks are an open-source analysis environment where you can visualize and analyze data in real time to gain insight into study data.
-Import data including processed genomics, phenotype and transcriptomics data stored in the cloud and analyze with custom or pre-built libraries using R or Python.
-Terra uses an integrated, open-source Jupyter Notebooks environment to streamline sharing and collaborating, and enable reproducibility.
+Jupyter notebooks are an open-source analysis environment where you can gain insight into study data in real time with interactive visualizing and analysis.
+In a notebook, you can import data - including processed genomics, phenotype and transcriptomics data stored in the cloud - and analyze with custom or pre-built libraries using R or Python.

 - Why notebooks are used in biomedical research